li-jianli/jovay-docs/guide/jovay-white-paper.md

 To overcome the inherent scalability constraints of existing blockchain architectures, Jovay employs a fully pipelined, parallel execution engine.
 This engine breaks down transaction workflows into discrete execution units, enabling concurrent processing across transaction, block, and batch levels.
-As a result, the system achieves clusterscale throughput with reduced end-to-end latency—targeting performance levels suitable for large-scale financial applications.
+As a result, the system achieves cluster-scale throughput with reduced end-to-end latency—targeting performance levels suitable for large-scale financial applications.
 Jovay’s security model is based on a phased and heterogeneous validity proof mechanism.
 Initially, it leverages Trusted